Felix-yuan2018/CarND-Behavioral-Cloning-Project/README.md

 #### 1. Solution Design Approach

 The overall strategy for deriving a model architecture was to change on mature model so that you can avoid redesigning a model, which is the essence of transfer learning.

 So I chose  to use a convolution neural network model similar to the  NVIDA’s model which was introduced in the paper “End to End Learning for Self-Driving Cars“,I thought this model might be appropriate, there are two reasons list below:

 First, this project is very similar to NVIDA’s project, and also NVIDA’s model is neither complicated or so large, I even train the model on my own laptop (Due to the network and other factors, GPU performance failed to play well, even often for no reason to interrupt, which wasted too much of my time)

 Second, the most important thing is that it had been proved successful, so I can spend more time working outside of the model, such as data balance processing and so on.

 I started with three cameras in the center, left, and right three images, and I added the angle correction for the left and right images:

 Center_angle = angle

 Left_angle = angle + correction

 Right_angle = angle – correction

 After this I got 8036*3 = 24108 images with angles.

 I then processed the image, resizing the image from 160*320 to 66*200, and make sure the processed image was in RGB format. ( model.py line127:136)

 And randomly used rotate and shift method to do data augmentation(model.py line143:192).
 After this I got one time additional data for training and validation.

 I split the image and steering angle data into a training and validation set, validation data accounts for 20%.

 And then train the model and run the simulator to see how well the car was driving around track one.
 Unfortunately, the car almost go straight line, it seems that the car has not mastered the skills of turning.

 Then I looked at the turning angle values of the data, I found that more than half of the data that the steering angle were zero or close to zero, the model learned from this data that go straight, without learning to turn.

 So we need to reduce these smaller angle data sets, I did some experiments and found that if the absolute value of the angle was less than 0.04 or below, and adjust left and right offset angles, In my model car can be driven inside the road without hitting the road boundary.

 Finally I chose absolute value of the angle as 0.02, and keep 4% of these data, set the angle offset as 0.21;

 Also I found that my model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

 To combat the overfitting, I modified the model by adding a drop-layer after each full connect-layer, and set 0.45 as dropped percentages.
 The final “model MSE loss’’ see bellow pic.

 [image1]: ./history.png

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 201-244).

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

 ![alt text][image1]

-#### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.